AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/histogram.md

 >
 >Histograms support only standard metrics, not calculated metrics.

-Here we have used the Page Views Metric per Unique Visitors.
-The first (left) bucket corresponds to 1 page view per unique person, the second bucket to two page views, etc.

 In the example below, a histogram is used to bucket sessions for the number of persons.
 The histogram shows that most persons do have between 16-21 sessions for the selected data range.

 ![](assets/histogram.png)